How to recognise sexual abuse in autistic children and teenagers

 - Use ‘feelings’ pictures or cards to help your child express feelings.
 Picture books about feelings can also help.

 There will be good and bad days.
 Keep giving your child as much support as you can, even on the bad days.
-If you’re not sure how to support your child, check in with your child’s psychologist or your counsellor.
+If you’re not sure how to support your child, check in with your child’s psychologist or counsellor.
 Together you can work out how to respond.

 Reporting child sexual abuse

-You might not be sure whether your child has been sexually abused, but you think something has happened.
-It’s still important to seek advice from professionals as soon as possible.
-You can talk to police, child protection officers, psychologists and doctors.
-These people are trained in recognising child sexual abuse and relating to children who have or might have experienced it.
-And they can give you advice on what steps to take next.
+You can talk to police child protection officers or helplines.
+These people are trained to know about child sexual abuse and relate to children who have or might have experienced it.
+And they can give you advice about what to do next.

 Start by contacting the National Domestic Family and Sexual Violence Counselling Service for advice on 1800RESPECT or 1800 737 732.

-It’s a good idea to make notes about what has happened so that you can give accurate details to the police.
+Make notes about what has happened so that you can give accurate details to the police.
 Your notes could include:

-- what your child has told you
+- what your child has told you in their own words

 - what you’ve seen happening between your child and the person your child says has done the abuse